 Utility rooms located on the ground floor are pushed to the east side of the first floor enclosed space buffering them from interaction with the pedestrian realm.
 Mechanical equipment for the residential units on the floors above are provided with architectural grilles to match the adjacent windows and integrated with the façade composition.
-The unit range and bathroom exhaust is vented to small sidewall louvers.
+The unit range and bathroom exhaust is vented to small sidewall louvers and a few vents in the brick system.
 The remaining majority of the building systems exhaust for common rooms, central systems, and corridors is directed to the roof and rear of the building.
 Two exhaust fans on the ground level are grouped into a single louver and integrated with the storefront design.
 Rooftop mechanical units are relatively small and set back away from the roof edge, located away from the street so they are not visible from the ground level.

 Lighting is incorporated in the proposal to highlight the recessed first floor, enhancing the pedestrian circulation areas and identifying entrances.
 Downlights are provided beneath the overhang of the building above, and low profile linear LED fixtures are installed on the underside of the entry canopies.
 The recessed unit balconies above will also have wall sconces, lighting the space for use by residents in the evening, as well as highlighting the carved out balcony features on the upper floors.

-These guidelines have been met.
+At the hearing on October 16th, the Commission stated concerns with the gas meter exposed to view from the sidewalk at the southeast corner recess.
+In response, and a suggested by the Commission, an alcove has been created within the building mass to locate the meters, with a metal mesh door screening the meter from view but allowing necessary access.
+The alcove and screen reflects the proportion of the adjacent two doors.

+Staff concludes these revisions address the Commission's concerns.
+As revised, this guideline has been met.

-B4.
+- B4.
 Provide Stopping and Viewing Places.
 Provide safe, comfortable places where people can stop, view, socialize and rest.
-Ensure that these places do not conflict with other sidewalk uses.
+Ensure that these places do not conflict with other sidewalk uses. - B6.

-B6.
 Develop Weather Protection.
-Develop integrated weather protection systems at the sidewalk-level of buildings to mitigate the effects of rain, wind, glare, shadow, reflection, and sunlight on the pedestrian environment.
+Develop integrated weather protection systems at the sidewalk-level of buildings to mitigate the effects of rain, wind, glare, shadow, reflection, and sunlight on the pedestrian environment. - B6-1.

-B6-1.
 Provide Pedestrian Rain Protection.
 Rain protection is encouraged at the ground level of all new and rehabilitated commercial buildings located adjacent to primary pedestrian routes.
-In required retail opportunity areas, rain protection is strongly recommended.
+In required retail opportunity areas, rain protection is strongly recommended. - C10.

-C10.
 Integrate Encroachments.
-Size and place encroachments in the public right-ofway to visually and physically enhance the pedestrian environment.
+Size and place encroachments in the public right-of-way to visually and physically enhance the pedestrian environment.
 Locate permitted skybridges toward the middle of the block, and where they will be physically unobtrusive.
 Design skybridges to be visually level and transparent.